doselillo/Countries/README.md

 # Palabras

-Project I have made to practice data binding, viewmodels, fragments and localizations.
+Project I have made to practice data binding, fragments and viewmodels.